 It has become somewhat of a tradition for people all around the world to make New Year’s resolutions or use the beginning of the year in order to motivate and challenge themselves for the months to come.
 Research shows that about 45% of the US population make at least one resolution, but sadly only 4% are still committed to their resolution by the end of the year.
 Setting goals is a positive approach to growth, so it is a good thing to set a lot of big and crazy goals, as well as some smaller and easier ones to accomplish.
-It’s really interesting to examine how people with different DISC types of personality arrange their list of goals and how to recognize their personality based on their aspirations.
+It’s really interesting to examine how people with different DISC personality types arrange their list of goals and how to recognize their personalities based on their aspirations.

 No matter what kind of personality style a person is, everyone will approach their goals in a different way.
-The best way to achieve your goals is to be behaviorally aware, understand your personality strengths and utilize them while working on overcoming certain limitations.
+The best way to achieve your goals is to be behaviorally aware, understand your personality strengths, and utilize them while working on overcoming certain limitations.
 Take your DISC Personality Profile to get started.